nhman2002/UX-Design/pa2.md

 5. What format have you used to schedule and invite friends to participate in sports with?
     - To schedule and invite friends to participate in sports, we typically use group chats or messaging apps (Messenger, Zalo,...).
 We share available time slots and try to find a common time that works for everyone.
 Sometimes, we also use shared calendars to coordinate our schedules.

-6. If there was an application that provides player search and appointment scheduling, would you want to use it?
+6. If there were an application that provides player search and appointment scheduling, would you want to use it?
 Why?
     - Yes.
 Such an app would streamline the process of finding players for games and help to organize matches more efficiently.
 It would save time and eliminate the need for manual coordination, making it easier to connect with people who share the same passion for football or other sports.

 ### User Interview 2: